 \section{\Tool Technique}

-Given that \envbackporting fails to address the \reproducibility gap, and motivated by the rapid evolution of execution environments in MLE, we focus on a solution to \emph{modernize} \nb code with the environment fixed as a constraint.
-We design \Tool as an LLM-driven agentic framework that iteratively fixes a \nb towards reproducibility.
-LLMs have shown promising capabilities for program repair and code migration, but different from prior work, the LLM fixes in \Tool need to be performance-aware: \Tool targets not only for successful execution, but also for reproducing the originally reported \score.
+Because \envbackporting fails to address the \reproducibility gap, and MLE execution environments evolve rapidly, we \emph{modernize} \nb code while keeping the shared base container and hardware configuration fixed.
+We design \Tool as an LLM-driven agentic framework that iteratively fixes a \nb toward reproducibility.
+LLMs have shown promising capabilities for program repair and code migration, but unlike prior work, the LLM fixes in \Tool need to be performance-aware: \Tool targets not only successful execution, but also reproducing the originally reported \score.
 Thus, \Tool grounds LLM fixes with rich execution feedback (runtime, error tracebacks, and score deviation) and uses specific prompts (\runtimereduction, \errorrepair, \scorecalibration) to guide each LLM fix.
 An overview of \Tool's workflow is shown in Figure~\ref{fig:workflow}.